Meet the IOLA Team!

 Website Development Team

-The website development team is composed of three Virginia Tech Computer Science students who completed the website as part of their Senior portfolios.
-The team members are (pictured, left to right) Bill Lucy, Tommy Walton, and Ethan Francis.
+The original website development team was composed of three Virginia Tech Computer Science students who completed the website as part of their Senior portfolios.
+The team members were (pictured, left to right) Bill Lucy, Tommy Walton, and Ethan Francis.